-Darlene Madott is a Toronto lawyer and author.
+Darlene Madott is a writer, who practised law in Toronto for more than 3 decades.
 Her most recent book, launched in spring 2014, is Making Olives and Other Family Secrets - Ripasso, Longbridge Books.
 It is a literary revisitation of the original "Making Olives and Other Family Secrets" with five new "secrets" added.

 "Defiant and proud, renegade independence - that′s what draws me to Darlene Madott′s voice."